 Aim High supports students in grades 9-12 who have small gaps in skills and knowledge, and just need that extra push to find success.
 Aim High mentors work 1-on-1 or with a small group of students in humanities or STEM subjects.
-Aim High helps students build confidence, resilience and prepare for their future aspirations.BECOME A VOLUNTEER
+Aim High helps students build confidence and resilience and prepare for their future aspirations.BECOME A VOLUNTEER

 1. COMPLETE VOLUNTEER APPLICATION FORM.